Allenton Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold residencies in Allenton with over 100 years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+Leasehold properties in Allenton with in excess of 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and estate charges justify it.

 Lender Requirement